Social facilitation: History

 Hazel Markus of the University of Michigan conducted an experiment to test the hypothesis that the mere presence of others can influence an individual's performance.
 A task that lacked a rubric structure and was likely to cause the subject to be apprehensive of how they would be evaluated was used.
 Performance times on the task of dressing and undressing in familiar and unfamiliar clothing were compared with subjects working alone, working in the presence of a passive inattentive person, and working in the presence of an attentive spectator.
 Compared to the alone condition, both social conditions (audience and incidental audience) enhanced performance on the well-learned aspects of the task of dressing and undressing with the subject's own familiar clothing and hindered the subject's performance on the more complex aspects of the task of dressing and undressing using unfamiliar clothing.
 It was concluded that the presence of others is a sufficient condition for social facilitation and social interference effects.
 Therefore, the presence of an audience causes an individual to do better on a simple task or worse on a more complicated task.

 In a 2010 study, donation rates increased with the presence of observers, and neuroimaging revealed that the presence of observers significantly affected activation in the ventral striatum before the choice of whether or not to donate.

 In Raefeli's meta-analysis of the social facilitation phenomenon in 2002, three conclusions are made.
 Firstly, the presence of others heightens an individual's physiological arousal only if the individual is performing a complex task.
 Moreover, the mere presence of others increases the speed of simple task performance and decrease the speed of complex task performance.
 Lastly, social facilitation effects are surprisingly unrelated to the performer's evaluation apprehension.

-A study was done in 2014 that compared the performance of individuals with Autism Spectrum Disorder (ASD) to typically developing (TD) individuals on a task with the presence of another.
-The experiment conducted tested the hypothesis that an individual with ASD, will respond to the presence of experimenters, thus altering the results of the experiment.
+A study was done in 2014 that compared the performance of individuals with autism spectrum disorder (ASD) to typically developing (TD) individuals on a task with the presence of another.
+The experiment conducted tested the hypothesis that an individual with ASD will respond to the presence of experimenters, thus altering the results of the experiment.

 Major theoretical approaches

 The major three approaches to social facilitation are the activation, evaluation, and attention theories.
-The activation theory describes how our arousal relates to social facilitation.
+The activation theory describes how arousal relates to social facilitation.
 The evaluation theory discusses how being assessed by an audience affects to social facilitation.
 The attention theory takes into account the effect of distractions in the environment on social facilitation.